 I’m going to celebrate Thanksgiving this year not for who we’ve been, but for who we are going to be.
 I will think of all of you (yes, all of you) as deserving of gratitude and rest and care and love because I want us to be at our most whole as we build something better.

 I will eat the typical things this year because I personally find those things to be delicious.
 I may still get too fussy about the whole affair because I hear the buttermilk brining makes your turkey moister and I DO want a cornbread stuffing even if it’s just me eating it.
 I will do those things for myself, though, and not to please the imaginary version of Sohla El-Waylly that lives in my mind.
 I will drink both beer AND eggnog early in the morning and will make an absolute mess of the kitchen while my wife and kids get to cuddle and watch movies.
 I will be sad and angry that my absolute favorite element of this holiday (my parents) won’t be involved this year, but I’ll also be ok with it.
 I will lean into the difference of this Thanksgiving because actually, our old one wasn’t actually what we deserve.
-Let’s take the good ideas and throw out the bad, let’s commit to the radical work of repairing for the past while also make something good for everybody.
+Let’s take the good ideas and throw out the bad, let’s commit to the radical work of repairing for the past while also making something good for everybody.

 This is all to say: Happy Weird 2020 End Of The Old Nonsense In With Something New Thanksgiving.
 I don’t like how we got here.
 I don’t like that we’re sick and scared and that being together physically puts each other at risk.
 I do, however, like us… and I really like the world that we’re going to start building.